AshAvalanche/ash-docs/docs/console/guides/local-network/teardown.md

 done
 # If you created a Subnet
 ash console resource delete -y ash-subnet
+# If you created a Blockscout
+ash console resource delete -y ash-blockscout
 ```

 Wait for the resources to be deleted (removed from the list):